 In Windows 8, however, the functionality of the /p switch has changed in an important way.
 In Windows 8, any number specified is in addition to a given single write zero pass.
 Furthermore, each additional pass overwrites with a random number.
 So while format /p:2 in Windows 7 would overwrite the entire drive with zeroes twice, the same command executed in Windows 8 will overwrite the entire drive with zeroes once, then again with a random number, then again with a different random number, for a total of three passes.

 No doubt this change in function is designed to provide a bit more security when using the format command to sanitize a drive.
-See How To Wipe a Hard Drive and Free Data Destruction Software for more discussion on this topic.
+See How To Wipe a Hard Drive, Free Data Destruction Software, and Free File Shredder Software for more discussion on this topic.

 The netstat command gained two new switches over the same command in Windows 7: -x and -y.